TildeAsterisk/Physicanim/README.md

 PhysicAnimata by Tilde Asterisk ~*
 =======
 Active Ragdoll Character Toolkit
-Turn humanoid character models into active ragdolls, with physics driven procedural animation and collisions.
+PhysicAnimata is an active ragdoll system that allows for characters to play physics driven animations.
+(Works with Mixamo.)

 .